hollownotempty/Portfolio_5_Tonez/README.md

 ### Frameworks
    1. [Django](https://www.djangoproject.com/) - The main framework used to create this project.
    2. [Bootstrap](https://getbootstrap.com/) - Used for responsive and easy css.
+   2. [Font Awesome](https://fontawesome.com/) - Easy to use icon cdn.

 ### Applications
    1. TinyPNG - Used to compress images
    2. Gitpod - Cloud based IDE used for development
+   2. [VS Code](https://code.visualstudio.com/) - I switched to VS Code during the project for ease of use
    3. Heroku - Cloud platform used to host app
    4. [unsplash](https://www.unsplash.com/) - Stock image site used to source images
    5. [Stripe](https://www.stripe.com/) - Financial software used to process payments

 ## Validation
 All validations passed with no errors (except for HTML, which had non important errors thrown by the django template language that were ignored)
    - All Python code has been validated using the [PEP8 Online Check](http://pep8online.com/)
    - HTML has been validated using the [W3C validator](https://validator.w3.org/nu/)
    - CSS has been validated using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/)

 ## Testing